Montgomery residents question school board on appropriateness of two gender-related books

 A debate erupted at a recent school board meeting over whether two controversial books were appropriate reading material for students at Montgomery High School.

-At Dashka Slater The 57 bus tells the true story of an agender teenager who was the victim of a hate crime in which another student set him (the agender teenager) on fire while he was driving a bus.
+At Dashka Slater The 57 bus tells the true story of a teenage agender who was the victim of a hate crime in which another student set him (the teenage agender) on fire while he was driving a bus.
 The second book, Tomboy: A Graphic Memoir by Liz Prince, has been criticized for being both “below reading level” and “insulting to the Catholic faith”.

 At the start of the March 15 meeting, Montgomery High School principal Heather Pino-Beattie addressed the council and audience.
 Recalling her early experiences as an educator in Trenton, Pino-Beattie said she learned early on the importance of fair treatment and representation in schools.